uffler/churn_data_analysis/README.md

 # churn_data_analysis

 This is a short analysis on the churn data of a bank submitted to Kaggle.
 The data description can be found here: https://www.kaggle.com/datasets/shubh0799/churn-modelling?resource=download
-It was licensed under the CCO: Public domain.
+<br /> The data is licensed under the CCO: Public domain.